SebiTimeWaster/G213Colors/README.md

 G213Colors needs to run as root as long as your user doesn't have access privileges for that USB device ([How to do this](http://stackoverflow.com/a/32022908/2948666), please use "046d" as idVendor and "c336" as idProduct).

-If you want to run the script when the keyboard is plugged in (For instance if you use a USB switch or KVM) use this udev rule (In this case the script is run by root):
+If you want to run the script when the keyboard is plugged in (For instance if you use a USB switch or KVM switch) use this udev rule (In this case the script is run by root):
 `ACTION=="add", SUBSYSTEM=="usb", ATTRS{idVendor}=="046d", ATTRS{idProduct}=="c336", RUN+="/usr/bin/python /usr/local/bin/G213Colors.py -c 4F7F9F"`

 ## Changelog